LogoOsome

 This, in turn, allows retailers to increase their overseas revenue to the point where it surpasses the revenue they can make in their home country.
 However, Combinesell not only helps companies enter new markets: it provides digital marketing support to increase brand value and awareness, and offers relevant training programmes to entrepreneurs.

-Overall, Combinesell’s Multichannel E-Commerce Platform helps retailers manage product listing, design and manage both product listing and marketing campaigns optimization.
-The platform also assists with other business tasks and processes, like setting up an e-commerce customer support service, order management, inventory synchronization etc.
+Overall, Combinesell’s Multichannel E-Commerce Platform helps retailers manage product listing, design and manage both product listing and marketing campaign optimisation.
+The platform also assists with other business tasks and processes, like setting up an ecommerce customer support service, order management, inventory synchronisation etc.

 An SMB can access these opportunities for only SGD 7,500 per year and 5% increment revenue fee for a duration of 12 months.
 The rest of the costs (70%) can be waived by the Enterprise Development Grant (EDG) offered by Enterprise Singapore - a government agency supporting Singapore small and medium enterprise development.
 On top of that, Combinesell offers various training programs that are mandatory for merchants to attend and are a part of the EDG grant eligibility, and assigns each SMB a key account manager who gives it a detailed guide into the program.